 So leaving this letter behind puts a permanent imprint on the story.

-It'll always allow conspiracy theories to flourish around the story and will give Republicans ammo to attack Tim Walls and other Democrats, like they could have hearings forever.
+It'll always allow conspiracy theories to flourish around the story and will give Republicans ammo to attack Tim Walz and other Democrats.

-And then, lo and behold, that day, oh, the guy did it for Trump and he really loved Infowars and that CBS stage question.
+And then lo and behold, that day, oh, the guy did it for Trump, and he really loved Infowars and that CBS stage question.

 Now, the body language for me was total and complete scripting and disingenuous.